 The owners of Wicked Dogs, which opened early this year, tapped their inner child when they came up with the menu of this hip hotdog joint in Aguirre Street, foodie haven of the south.
 There’s Cachorro Quente Completo, their supersized version of Brazil’s popular hotdog sandwich that’s layered with mashed potatoes, corn kernels, tomatoes, cheese sauce, and potato chips.
 Another popular pick is Tijuana Bacon Dog, a bacon-wrapped frank smothered with Sriracha sauce, chili con carne, cheese sauce, and a fried egg topping.

 Wicked Dogs has a selection of four specialty dogs (P250 each) and four classic hotdog sandwiches (P95-P145 each), and you can opt for standard franks or a healthier (or so I thought) turkey dog.
 For your side dishes, pick from five kinds of fries.
 Wash those down with their selection of beers and bottled sweet drinks.
 If you have room for dessert, there are floats, ice cream by the scoop, mochiko mocha, and cookie dough bar.

 This isn’t your typical mall hotdog stand.
-The space is small, but maximized with bright and artsy interiors, complete with quirky touches that seem to be prerequisite for most foodie joints these days—wall doodles, board games and books on the shelf, and mustache sticks on the table.
+The space is small, but maximized with bright and artsy interiors, complete with quirky touches that seem to be prerequisites for most foodie joints these days—wall doodles, board games, and books on the shelf, and mustache sticks on the table.